pujasaha2020/proteomics/datasets/proteomics_sleepdebt/README.md

 All the files in this folder which ends with `\*\_study.py` are specific to different protocols.
 Each of them structure the data and then apply the sleep debt at the time when proteomics data is available.

-The main script "run_analysis.py" does the follwoing jobs:
+The main script "run_analysis.py" does the following jobs:

 - It removes the rows which do not have any proteins and pass them to each `\*\_study.py`.
 It only filters the columns : "ids", "infos", "profile".
 - It also pass the full dataset to `zeitzer_study.py` to get sleep wake schedule.
 It is explained at the top of "run_analysis.py".